Nico Hoerner Player Props: Cubs vs. Brewers

-On Tuesday, Nico Hoerner (.512 slugging percentage in past 10 games, including one home run) and the Chicago Cubs face the Milwaukee Brewers, whose starting pitcher will be Wade Miley.
-First pitch is at 4:10 PM ET.
+After hitting .295 with four doubles, a walk and five RBI in his past 10 games, Nico Hoerner and the Chicago Cubs take on the Milwaukee Brewers (who will start Adrian Houser) at 8:10 PM ET on Wednesday.

-In his most recent game he had a one-hit performance (1-for-5) against the Brewers.
+In his most recent game, he strung together two hits (going 2-for-6 with an RBI) against the Brewers.

 Nico Hoerner Game Info & Props vs. the Brewers